nonplayer/hammercrawl/hc_core_player_3_rules.md

 The Hit Die damage rules assume the use of any number of standard weapons.
 When fighting unarmed, the damage die is reduced by one step (i.e. from 1d8 to 1d6).
 If the combatant's base Hit Die is d4, then their damage is reduced to 1 point.
 Getting punched by a wizard is usually more of an annoyance than anything noteworthy.

 When fighting unarmed against an armed opponent, prepare for a massive beating.
-Unarmed combatants receive a disadvantage on melee attacks against armed opponents, and armed combatants also receive a advantage on attacks against unarmed opponents.
+Unarmed combatants receive a Bane on melee attacks against armed opponents, and armed combatants also receive a Boon on attacks against unarmed opponents.
 Double whammy.

 Note that holding a shield and/or a missile weapon counts as being armed.